Vision is more than just sight.

 This tests how well the eyes focus together when working between different distances eg when copying from the board in the classroom.
 Problems in focussing are very common.
 Effective eye focussing skills are essential for attention and concentration during reading as well as in the speed and accuracy when copying from the board.

 After the comprehensive eye assessment is completed your child may/may not be recommended for spectacles.
-Examination findings may/may not indicate recommendation for a visual processing assessment and/or vision therapy.
+Examination findings may/may not indicate recommendation for vision therapy.